 More Practical Tips for Clearing Your Vegan Acne

-To my surprise, my face got mostly clear.
+To my surprise, my face got more clear than usual.

 I also noticed my face getting extra clear one month when I replaced my cereal with chia seed pudding (sweetened with sugar-free protein powder—recipe below).
 So I made that switch permanent.

 Other vegans have reported that their skin got clear after switching to oil-free cooking, or making other diet changes.